It is a sin to observe other teachers’ lessons simply to tell them how to teach, according to one of education’s most influential researchers.

 Professor John Hattie, director of the Melbourne Education Research Institute and one of the world’s most widely quoted education academics, told a conference today: “I think it’s a sin to go into a classroom and tell another teacher how to teach.
 Because all you do is tell them how to teach like you.”

 This, he says, is where testing comes in.
-The role of testing, he believes, is not to test students’ knowledge: it is to test whether teaching is effective.
+The role of testing, he believes, is not to test pupils’ knowledge: it is to test whether teaching is effective.

 “I should be learning something about what impact I had, who I had an impact on,” Professor Hattie said.
 “What I’ve taught well and what I haven’t taught well.